 Recall that in the double-focus case we have $\lambda>0,\gamma>0$, so $\lambda^k\gamma^m=\gamma^{m-k\theta}.$ Comparing $A_{k,m}$ and $B_{k,m}$ in \eqref{eq:df:AkmBkm} with functions $g$ and $h$ given by \eqref{eq:g} and \eqref{eq:h}, yields

-It follows that, for any sequence $\{(t_n,s_n,m_n)\}$ falling in one of the cases of Lemma \ref{lem:reduction}, Proposition \ref{prop:blender} is applicable to the system $\{T_n:=T_{k_n,m_n}\}$ (passing to the subsequence in the lemma) given by \eqref{eq:df:T_km_new}, with the correspondence $U\to X, W\to Y, V\to Z.$ More specifically, we have that \begin{itemize}[topsep=0pt] \item if $\{(t_n,s_n,m_n)\}$ approximates a proper horizontal line, then there exists a blender whose type depends on the coefficients in \eqref{eq:df:T_km_new}; \item if $\{(t_n,s_n,m_n)\}$ approximates a proper tilted line, then there exists a cu-blender; and \item if $\{(t_n,s_n,m_n)\}$ approximates a proper plane, then there exist simultaneously a cs-blender and a cu-blender. \end{itemize} Moreover, according to the proof of Proposition \ref{prop:blender}, the obtained blender has an activating pair $(\Pi',\mathcal{C}^{ss})$ if it is center-unstable or $(\Pi',\mathcal{C}^{uu})$ if it is center-stable, where $\Pi$ is defined in \eqref{eq:Pi'df} and $\mathcal{C}^{ss}$ and $\mathcal{C}^{uu}$ are given by Lemma \ref{lem:conefields_df}.
+It follows that, for any sequence $\{(t_n,s_n,w_n)\}$ falling in one of the cases of Lemma~\ref{lem:reduction}, Proposition~\ref{prop:blender} is applicable to the system $\{T_n:=T_{k_n,m_n}\}$ (passing to the subsequence in the lemma) given by \eqref{eq:df:T_km_new}, with the correspondence $U\to X, W\to Y, V\to Z.$ More specifically, we have that \begin{itemize}[nosep] \item if $\{(t_n,s_n,w_n)\}$ approximates a proper horizontal line, then there exists a blender whose type depends on the coefficients in \eqref{eq:df:T_km_new}; \item if $\{(t_n,s_n,w_n)\}$ approximates a proper tilted line, then there exists a cu-blender; and \item if $\{(t_n,s_n,w_n)\}$ approximates a proper plane, then there exist simultaneously a cs-blender and a cu-blender. \end{itemize} Moreover, since the cone field in Proposition~\ref{prop:blender} does not depend on $\delta$ and $k$, one concludes (as in the proof of Proposition~\ref{prop:blendersf}) that the obtained blender has an activating pair $(\Pi',\mathcal{C}^{ss})$ if it is center-stable or $(\Pi',\mathcal{C}^{uu})$ if it is center-unstable, where $\Pi$ is defined in \eqref{eq:Pi'df} and $\mathcal{C}^{ss}$ and $\mathcal{C}^{uu}$ are given by Lemma~\ref{lem:conefields_df}.

-We thus prove the Proposition \ref{prop:blenderdf} by showing that, for each of the cases in the statement of the proposition, one can find a sequence $\{(k_n,m_n)\}$ such that $\{(t_n,s_n,w_n)\}$ given by \eqref{eq:sequence} approximates a proper line or a proper plane.
+We thus prove the Proposition \ref{prop:blenderdf} by showing that, for each of the cases in the statement of the proposition, one can find a sequence $\{(k_n,m_n)\}$ such that $\{(t_n,s_n,w_n)\}$ given by~\eqref{eq:sequence} approximates a proper line or a proper plane.
 Recall that $\omega_{1,2}\in(0,\pi)$ and by $p/q$ we always mean that $p$ and $q$ are positive coprime integers.